kneardhead/Linux_Configurations/README.md

 ### Historical Backgrounds
 #### Nobody has made the ruling that README.md should follow Landau-Lifshitz Conventions.
 Even if someone does; by the way, who would do these nonsense here except me.

 The weakness towards Linux starts after I find a gem as I started to look for fast ways to write $$\LaTeX$$ (scandalous, why is LaTeX not being rendered?).
-The gem is [](castel.dev) where Mr. Gilles Castel perfecty explains his configurations that makes his math rendering as fast as taking note in real time.
+The gem is [his site](castel.dev) where Mr. Gilles Castel perfecty explains his configurations that makes his math rendering as fast as taking note in real time.
 Of course, I fell in love with this site and have read the 1st Article more than a hundred times for sure (mostly after getting Linux running on the machine).

 I wanted something like him, the idea of using LaTeX snippets was just mindblowing (literally a heavenly blessing) but I had no knowledge how those things worked, all I could imitate was the use of snippets in Visual Studio Code and nothing else.
 I was then a Windows 10 user and installed Vim.
 It was bit to learn, and I couldn't understand how the Vim-Plug or VimTex worked, after being overwhelmed knowing how Vimrc was being configured to do so.